There are a lot of factors that go into deciding on a cage for your hamster, but the most important one is the cage’s size.

 It’s time to enjoy life as a hamster owner!

-Once you establish your preferences about hamster type, cleaning, and ventilation, finding the perfect hamster cage should be simple.
+Finding the perfect hamster cage should be simple once you establish your preferences about hamster type, cleaning, and ventilation.
 And please, don’t stop researching until you find the best one possible for your circumstances.